Carole Ann Ford: Doctor Who

 She was played by Claudia Grant in the BBC Two docu-drama An Adventure in Space and Time, which dramatises the story of the conception of Doctor Who and was broadcast on 21 November 2013 to complement the series' 50th-anniversary special.
 Ford herself appeared in a small role as a character named Joyce.

 In November 2013, Ford appeared in the one-off 50th-anniversary comedy homage The Five(ish) Doctors Reboot.

-Ford also narrated the behind the scenes look at the making of An Adventure In Space And Time, "The Making of Doctor Who".
+Ford also narrated the behind the scenes look at the making of An Adventure In Space And Time, The Making of Doctor Who.
 She examines the making of Doctor Who and what it was like to work with William Hartnell (the First Doctor).

+In May 2025, Ford returned to Doctor Who, portraying Susan in the episode "The Interstellar Song Contest", marking 62 years between her first and latest portrayal of the character.

+As of 2025, she is the last surviving (credited) cast member of An Unearthly Child since William Russell's death in June 2024 as well as one of only two (credited) people involved in the serial who are still alive (the other being director Waris Hussein).